An Accomplished VFX Artist Leaves A Clandestine Legacy

 Richard Edlund, a close friend of Laine, kindly contributed this card, drawn by Laine for the Holidays.
 Thank you, Richard.

 People working the visual effects field are often artists in many different disciplines.
-I am also a cartoonist, having published several strips, and I enjoy funny behind the scenes jokes scribbled by artists under pressure — I honed a lot of my skills perusing the sci-FI cartoons in the editorial pages of Starlog Magazine, and that was a great collection of cartoons by humorists, but not necessarily created in the halls of the film production.
+Many are cartoonists who draw funny behind the scene jokes under the pressure of production — much like the sci-FI cartoons in the editorial pages of old Starlog Magazines, which are entertaining, but not necessarily created in the halls of film production.
 John Van Vliet is famous for his cartoons, which focus on the plight of the VFX artist from an inside perspective.
-Often cartoons tell a truth that is generally not publicized, but is common to us all.
+Often these cartoons tell a truth that is generally not publicized, but is common to us all.
 Sometimes they are cute, and at other times down-right funny.
-To this end, I present a treasure that fell into my hands; the comic art of Laine Liska.
+To this end, I present a treasure that unexpectedly fell into my hands; the comic art of Laine Liska.

 I contacted David Hutchinson at Starlog, the VFX editor for the magazine as well as one of their more prolific authors, and said we should take these and get them published in as a tribute to Laine.
-He thought it a brilliant idea, but unfortunately before it could happen, David Hutchinson himself passed away while very young.
-Despite the sad conditions of this, these drawings have been in the back of my mind for over a decade.
+He thought it a brilliant idea, but unfortunately before it could happen, David Hutchinson himself passed away while very young — Starlog Magazine also eventually passed on.
+Unfortunately these drawings sat on my shelf for over a decade.

-Today I will brave the Mummy’s Curse of these discovered documents, and pay tribute to Laine’s work here in this blog.
-(Editor’s note, this post completely disappeared, if not for my archival version.
-The curse continues.)
+Today I will brave “the Mummy’s Curse” of these discovered documents, and pay tribute to Laine’s work here in this blog.

 Hopefully these cartoons will let those who did not know Laine a chance to wonder more about him, and examine his art in other fields.
 Fans of the Alien series will also have more to add to the behind the scenes story at least.
 Mostly, I hope that family and friends who remember Laine Liska fondly can see these, and that the art can bring a smile to their face.